 Dust is often caused by pets or furniture that’s not been cleaned regularly.
 If you have a pet, make sure to vacuum and clean their bedding on a regular basis.
 And if you have any upholstered furniture, be sure to vacuum it regularly as well.
 Poor ventilation can also cause dust to accumulate over time.
 If your home isn’t well-ventilated, dust can start to build up on surfaces and in the air.
 Excessive moisture can create the perfect environment for dust mites to thrive.
 Dust mites are tiny creatures that live off of dead skin cells.
-They’re too small to see with the naked eye, but they can cause a lot of problems for people who are allergic to them.
+They’re too small to see with the naked eye, but they can cause many problems for people allergic to them.
 Allergens in the air can also contribute to increased levels of dust.
 If you have allergies, be sure to keep your home clean and free of dust as much as possible.

 In this article, we will talk about the main causes that produce excessive dust and ways to reduce it.